 15. The Wild One’s Biker Jacket: Marlon Brando’s Rebel Signature

-Capping off this list is a look that definitely drew the attention of your grandparents.
+Capping off this list is a look that drew the attention of your grandparents.

-When Marlon Brando adorned the silver screens as biker gang leader Johnny Strabler in The Wild Ones, he shocked audiences due to his ruthless and violent characterization and due to his badass look, which was typified by his slick black leather biker jacket.
+When Marlon Brando adorned the silver screens as biker gang leader Johnny Strabler in The Wild Ones, he shocked audiences with his ruthless and violent characterization and his badass look, which was typified by his slick black leather biker jacket.

 Marlon Brando wears a Perfecto-style motorcycle jacket and a tilted cap as Johnny Strabler in the 1953 American crime film The Wild One (Credit: Columbia Pictures)

-We hope you’ve enjoyed this retrospective look at some of the most iconic jackets in cinema history.
-We’re hoping that there will be more inclusions from recent films in lists like these in the future!
+We hope you’ve enjoyed this retrospective look at some of the most iconic jackets in cinema history!